gigamonkey/grading/README.md

 ## Java unit test assignments

 Step 1.
 Export student code to directory named for the assignment.
-With `repo one-file`.
+With `repo coding`.

 Step 2.
 Get the `assignment.json` file via the API https://bhs-cs.gigamonkeys.com/api/assignment/$assignentId and save it in the directory.
-(Should automate this in `javascript-unit-tests-questions.js`.)
+(Should automate this in `java-unit-tests-questions.js`.)
+Need to add `questions` property with the number of questions to answers file.
+In theory we should be able to extract that automatically from the index.njk for the assignment.

 Step 3.
 Run the unit tests with `./test-java-files.sh` specifying the tester class and a list of files.
 Something like: